Literature review

 5. Building a strong evidence base (2015, p.
 6).

 A report commissioned by the Australian Council of Educational Research in 2018 titled Challenges in STEM learning in Australian schools: Literature and policy review found that The Australian Curriculum is packaged in discrete disciplines and is not future facing.
 It concluded that “the goal is to see students working in an integrative way” (Timms et al., 2018, p.
 2).
-Accordingly, the SILO project focuses on 28 specific learning outcomes from the existing Australian primary school curriculum.
-By integrating the curriculum around a specific learning outcome in each of the four terms throughout the seven primary school years, students can build a deep understanding of STEM concepts in a logical and systematic way to enhance their engagement in STEM.
-The hypothesis presented is that students and teachers will expand their knowledge and skills in STEM by having a daily STEM focus built into each day.
-The proposed solution is to implement a logical scope and sequence to achieve sustained immersion in STEM education.
+Accordingly, The SILO Project focuses on integrating learning outcomes from the Australian Curriculum for each of the four terms throughout the seven primary school years to achieve sustained immersion in STEM education.

 Curriculum integration